MoserMichael/vimcrypt2/README.md

 The VIMCRYPT2 plugin solves this issue as follows:

 - After decrypting a file, we take the decryption key and save it in memory.
 Now the key is not kept in plain text form, it is encrypted with a master key, the master key is a random key that is generated per editor session.
+The encrypted key is kept as a buffer variable.
 - The very same key that has been used for decryption is then used for encryption, when the file is saved back to disk.
 - The key is passed to openssl via a pipe, and not via a command line option.
 It would be visible to anyone, as a command line option, it is less exposed, as it is passed via a pipe.
 Now this can't be done with vimscript, that's were we need to use python3;

+Other changes, relative to [openssl.vim](https://github.com/vim-scripts/openssl.vim)

+- use aes-256-ecb instead of aes-256-cbc.
+Reason: if the file gets damaged, then all the data after the damage point is lost, when using cipher block chaining (CBC).
+The damage would be limited to the AES block with the damaged byte, when using ECB
+- turn off vim options ```shelltemp``` and ```undofile``` when working with encrypted stuff.
+- exclude vulnerable ciphers from the list of supported file extensions (each supported file extension maps to a cipher type)
+- before encrypting an existing file: back up the old file.
+- throw out the password safe stuff, I don't need it.

 # OSX Gotchas.